kehuantiantang/Beta-VAE/README/2d_shapes.md

 #### Disentanglement Metric

-I cannot implement the architecture based on the Table1, so I design my own architecture and shows below (==ddd==).
+I cannot implement the architecture based on the Table1, so I design my own architecture and shows below.
 Due to time, I just inference the network one time, the InfoGAN architecture is not optimized, so the performance has big distance than Figure 6.
 I will try to improve it in the future.

 | **Discriminator $D$/ recognition network $Q$**  | Generator $Q$                                            |
 | ----------------------------------------------- | -------------------------------------------------------- |